-The pH scale runs along a number range from 0 to 14, where 0 is most acidic and 14 and most alkaline.
+The pH scale runs along a number range from 0 to 14, where 0 is the most acidic and 14 is the most alkaline.
 Extremes at either end are breeding grounds for malfunction and disease in the body, while a middle number – specifically 7.35 – is ideal.

 Many of the food and drinks we consume regularly are acidic.
-This requires an increase in our intake of alkalized foods or beverages, to help even out the balance to a neutral state.
-Bringing your likely acidic pH to neutral can be done easily if you have the proper understanding and resources for consuming highly alkalized foods to neutral the acidity in your blood.
+This requires an increase in our intake of alkalized foods or beverages to help even out the balance to a neutral state.
+Bringing your likely acidic pH to neutral can be done easily if you have the proper understanding and resources for consuming highly alkalized foods to neutralize the acidity in your blood.

 Spinach is a staple in any health-conscious cook’s kitchen.
 The super lettuce is high in its alkalinity as well as full of protein and calcium, which help keep your bones strong throughout the years.

-Kale spiked in its popularity and pretty quickly caught a bad rep because it did not have as much protein as other lettuces, such as fellow-alkalized lettuce, spinach.
-However, let’s keep a pulse going for kale, because its high alkaline level can do wonders for the body, and the trendy lettuce is so easy to add into recipes.
-Try putting kale in smoothies, as a lettuce base, fried in lemon juice for kale crisps or tossed into soups for added flavor.
+Kale spiked in its popularity and pretty quickly caught a bad rep because it did not have as much protein as other lettuces, such as fellow-alkalized lettuce and spinach.
+However, let’s keep a pulse going for kale because its high alkaline level can do wonders for the body, and the trendy lettuce is so easy to add to recipes.
+Try putting kale in smoothies, as a lettuce base, fried in lemon juice for kale crisps, or tossed into soups for added flavor.

 Swiss chard is a favorite leafy green, and it is also one of the most highly alkalizing foods you can eat.
-Swiss chard is packed with important nutrients and ingredients and make a great starch substitute in tacos, sandwiches and wraps.
+Swiss chard is packed with important nutrients and ingredients and makes a great starch substitute in tacos, sandwiches, and wraps.

 Celery is far from a boring vegetable, although it is often overlooked in favor of more flavorful fruits and veggies.
-Celery is a negative calorie food that makes a good addition to smoothies, salads or as a mid-afternoon snack.
+Celery is often referred to as a negative-calorie food that makes a good addition to smoothies, salads, or as a mid-afternoon snack.
 Try soaking this high-alkaline food in water in the fridge to give it a juicer, most flavorful bite.

 Alas!
 A fun, colorful fruit to throw onto the alkaline-approved list of fruits.
 Kiwi is highly alkalizing and comes with other important nutrients, too.
-In one little kiwi, you’ll get about five times the amount of vitamin C as you would in an orange as well as tons of fiber, and potassium!
-Such a modest food, the kiwi is.
+In one little kiwi, you’ll get about five times the amount of vitamin C as you would in orange, as well as tons of fiber and potassium!
+Such a powerful fruit!

 If your pH balance is high, you will likely experience the following symptoms: